fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 const prediction = model.predict(image);
 ```

-Once again, doing justice to this topic would require a whole book.
+Once again, doing justice to this topic would require a whole course.
 If
-you want to learn more about TensorFlow.js, check out the O'Reilly book
+you want to learn more about TensorFlow.js, check out the O'Reilly course
 [*Practical Deep Learning for Cloud, Mobile, and
 Edge*](https://homl.info/tfjsbook), by Anirudh Koul, Siddha Ganju, and
 Meher Kasam.